stanwood/handbook/README.md

 We support each other wherever we can.

-We don't let people go lightly.
-We review, feedback, mentor and give second chances.
-We help people we let go to find a new job.

-Sexual harassment or discrimination - neither active nor passive - is tolerated.

-We do not tolerate harassment or discrimination based on age, disability, race, nationality, religious belief or lack of religious belief, life expectancy, sex, sexual orientation, transgender status.
+We do not allow harassment or discrimination based on age, disability, race, nationality, religious belief or lack thereof, life expectancy, sex, sexual orientation, transgender status.

 We do not tolerate violent acts, threats or encouragement of violence, fighting, bullying, coercion or use of abusive or threatening words, directed to, about or against a team member, client or third party, even in a joking manner.
 First-time violations of this value is a fireable offence.